serenorg/serendb/docs/core_changes.md

 ## Prefetching

 There are changes in many places to perform prefetching, for example for sequential scans.
-Neon doesn't benefit from OS readahead, and the latency to pageservers is quite high compared to local disk, so prefetching is critical for performance, also for sequential scans.
+SerenDB doesn't benefit from OS readahead, and the latency to pageservers is quite high compared to local disk, so prefetching is critical for performance, also for sequential scans.